rhalbersma/hub/readme.txt

 gui-oval: whether to use ellipses or circles for pieces
 gui-sound: sound file to play when the engine moves; at least the WAV format is known to work

-game-moves & game-time & game-inc: time control. game-moves is the number of moves per period, repeating (0 = whole game) game-time in minutes
+game-variant: "frisian"; anything else is interpreted as "international draughts" game-moves & game-time & game-inc: time control. game-moves is the number of moves per period, repeating (0 = whole game) game-time in minutes